Code-Institute-Submissions/cidataproject/README.md

 Unfortunately Jasmine testing is not suitable for my kind of charts, which was corroborated with the Tutor of this course.
 I relied more heavily in the Google Chrome Developer Tools, through the insertion of a console.log output with a keyword such as (bing).

+Testing of Screen sizes was executed with Browserstack (https://www.browserstack.com/).
+Customized Media Queries were removed and the overall result improved, therefore eliminated for the final version.

 ## Deployment